 - 2 cloves garlic, minced

 - 2 tbsp garam masala

 - 2 tsp granulated sugar

-- Brown chicken on all sides in batches.
-Once browned, remove to slow cooker.
+- Brown chicken on all sides in batches, about 2 minutes.
+Once browned, remove chicken to slow cooker.

 - Cook onions, 4-6 minutes.

 - Add garlic, garam masala, curry powder, turmeric, ginger and salt.
 Cook for another minute.